 Driving in Mexico can seem daunting at first.
-Having lived here for two years, I can honestly say I was a little bit nervous at first (especially after seeing drivers in Mexico City!).
+Having lived here for three years, I can honestly say I was a little bit nervous at first (especially after seeing drivers in Mexico City!).

 But if you’re from the US or you have some experience driving on the right side of the road in other countries, you’ll find driving in Mexico is pretty easy and straightforward.